Last updated on September 20th, 2023 at 05:55 am

 - The Molard Tower

-Another exciting thing to do in the Old Town of Geneva is to pay attention to the street name.
+Another exciting thing to do in the Old Town of Geneva is to pay attention to the street names.
 You’ll find some odd street names if you speak French (or can translate them)!

 Cathédrale Saint Pierre- St Peter’s Cathedral and its towers

-Saint Peter’s Church and the Chapel of Maccabees are located in the Old Town of Geneva and are a must-visit in the city.
+Saint Peter’s Church and the Chapel of Maccabees are located in the Old Town of Geneva and are a must-visit.

-The cathedral was built between 1160 – 1252 and is the most important cathedral in the city.
-Built for the Catholics initially, it became a protestant place of worship in 1535.
+The cathedral, built between 1160 and 1252, is the most important cathedral in the city.
+Initially built for the Catholics, it became a Protestant place of worship in 1535.

-You can visit the chapel of Maccabees there, a place rich in decorations, and climb the 157 steps leading up to the towers.
+You can visit the chapel of Maccabees, which is rich in decorations, and climb the 157 steps leading up to the towers.

 It’s the best place in Geneva to get the best view of the city, a perfect 360 over the city.
 You can admire the Jet d’eau and the landscape from there.
 It’s also a great photo spot.